arkency/posts/posts/2017-09-11-constructor-for-a-included-module-in-ruby.md

 @unpublished_events = nil
 ```

 I run the tests and they passed.
-I don't know what I was thinking, obviously they passed, mutant already verified that they pass in such case.
+I don't know what I was thinking, obviously, they passed, mutant already verified that they pass in such case.
 That's why I am here.
 But I didn't believe so I made this change manually and of course specs passed.
 I was confused.
 I looked into those specs to find out if we were missing some cases and we did not.

 So why was everything working? - I wondered.
 And I quickly realized.